Voprosy Khimii i Khimicheskoi Tekhnologii

 Papers should be typed on A4 (210x297 mm) paper with the following margins: 25 mm on the left, 20 mm on the right, 20 mm on top, and 20 mm below.

 Use font Times New Roman, size 12 with 1.5 space interval.
 All pages must be numbered, starting from the title page.
-Figures given in a text also should be sent by separate files if their formats differ from Word-format.
+Figures given in a text should also be sent by separate files.

 The manuscript should not contain less than 4 and more than 15 pages (in A4 format).

 Composition of the article

 1. A manuscript should contain the following sections: title page, abstract, keywords, introduction, experimental part, results and their discussions, conclusions, acknowledgements and references.
 Abbreviations and uncommon symbols should be explained at the first mention.
 List of abbreviations is possible.

 2. The title page should contain: